 Before partitioning a frame, ELF first crops the area with all the RPs and horizontally partitions it into N segments (N is #available servers), where each segment corresponds to an initial RP box.
 The size of each RP box is initialized to be proportional to the available resource of the corresponding server, as depicted in Figure 6 (b), which is the first effort to achieve load balancing.
 Here, we explain how the LRC task scheduling interferes with the RP box scheduling.
-Note that, the LRC round, we partition the cropped image into (N - 1) segments and have (N - 1) RP boxes accordingly.
-We reserve one server for the LRC task4.
-Regardless of the number of RP boxes, the scheduling algorithm works the same - during the LRC round, we treat the LRC round, we there are N RP boxes.
+Note that, the LRC task is only available every n frames ( $\mathbf{1}{(t \mod n=0)}$ in Eq.
+(6)).
+At the LRC round, we partition the cropped image into (N-1) segments and have (N-1) RP boxes accordingly.
+We reserve one server for the LRC task $^4$ .
+Regardless of the number of RP boxes, the scheduling algorithm works the same - during the LRC round, we treat the LRC task the same as another RP box processing task.
+Below, without the loss of generality, we assume there are N RP boxes.